Growli

 Epipremnum aureum 'Marble Queen'

 Marble queen pothos is a heavily white-variegated cultivar of devil's ivy.
 Slower-growing than golden pothos because the white sections lack chlorophyll, but tolerant of typical home conditions.
-Mildly toxic to pets.
+Toxic to cats and dogs.

 Neon pothos